queengooborg/OpenTag3D/spec.md

 - Non-Encrypted: MF1K uses 25% of its memory to encrypt the data, which is unsuitable for an open source standard

 > [!NOTE]
 > Originally, the NTAG216 was specifically selected as it had more usable memory (888 bytes) than the MF1K (768 bytes).
-However, it was later determined that the core data required for functionality could be stored within 144 bytes, and additional data could be stored within 504 bytes.
-So, the NTAG213 and NTAG215 were added as cheaper spec-compliant options.
+However, it was later determined that the core data required for functionality could be stored within 144 bytes, and extra data could be stored within at little as 320 bytes.
+So, the NTAG213, SLIX2 and NTAG215 were added as cheaper spec-compliant options.

 ## Mechanical Standard